sujith0613/ScriboGenie/README.md

 ## License

-This project is intended for educational and research purposes only.
+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.
-You may use, study, and modify the code for academic or personal projects.
-Commercial use requires explicit permission from the authors.